incodehq/incode-platform/README.md

 The module consists of a single domain service `FakeDataDomainService`.
 This can be injected into fixtures and integration tests just like any other domain service.

-> This module also acts as a useful regression suite for DataNucleus' persistence of value (including along with Isis' custom mappings of Isis' own value types).
+In addition, this module also acts as a useful regression suite for DataNucleus' persistence of value types (including our custom mappings of Isis' own value types).

 ## Screenshots ##